scipy/scipy/doc/source/tutorial/signal.rst

 A function to compute this Gaussian for arbitrary :math:`x` and :math:`o` is also available ( :func:`gauss_spline` ).
-The following code and figure use spline-filtering to compute an edge-image (the second derivative of a smoothed spline) of a raccoon's face, which is an array returned by the command :func:`scipy.misc.face`.
+The following code and figure use spline-filtering to compute an edge-image (the second derivative of a smoothed spline) of a raccoon's face, which is an array returned by the command :func:`scipy.datasets.face`.
 The command :func:`sepfir2d` was used to apply a separable 2-D FIR filter with mirror-symmetric boundary conditions to the spline coefficients.
 This function is ideally-suited for reconstructing samples from spline